Holy Week Ponderings: Friday

 Known as Good Friday, it might be confusing as to why the death of Jesus would be called good.
 It was a day full of activity from the all-night trial to the burial of Jesus just before sundown.
-It is impossible to sum up all the events in 500 words, but perhaps just enough to give you something to consider.
+In some Anglo-Saxon and modern Danish references, the period is labelled Long Friday.
+This is a reasonable title for the day considering all that Jesus endures.

 “Carrying his own cross, he went out to the place of the Skull (which in Aramaic is called Golgotha).
 There they crucified him, and with him two others—one on each side and Jesus in the middle.” -John 19:17-18

-Two other remarkable things happened while Jesus hung on the cross.
+Two remarkable things happened during Jesus hours on the cross.

 “When the centurion and those with him who were guarding Jesus saw the earthquake and all that had happened, they were terrified, and exclaimed, “Surely he was the Son of God!” -Matthew 27:54

 Many were affected by the event: “When all the people who had gathered to witness this sight saw what took place, they beat their breasts and went away.”
-(Luke 23:48) Who knows in what way they were affected, but it at least gave them deep pause to consider what Jesus stood for.
+(Luke 23:48) Who knows in what ways they were affected, but it at least gave them deep pause to consider what Jesus stood for.
+Or to consider the quality of a the man when such events coincided.
 The Roman guards reconsidered who Jesus was.

 So where does good come into the picture?
-The death doesn’t seem good.
+The death doesn’t appear good.
+None of His followers certainly thought so.
 But the effect is.
 First Peter 3:18 tells us, “For Christ died for sins once for all, the righteous for the unrighteous, to bring you to God.”

 Making it personal